Felt is a highly absorbent fabric made from cotton, wool, or other synthetic fibers matted together using heat, water, and pressure.

-Felt can be painted in many ways, but the most popular is acrylic spray paint.
+Felt can be painted in many ways and with many paint products.
+But the most popular is acrylic spray paint.

 Here is a step-by-step process of how you can use acrylic spray paint on felt:

-Some spray paints are specifically designed for use on fabric, while others are meant for use on other surfaces, such as wood or metal.
+When deciding on the type of spray paint for your felt project, you first need to know that not all of them are created equal.
+Some are specifically designed for use on fabric, while others are meant for use on other surfaces, such as wood or metal.

-To get the best results, it’s essential to use spray paint specifically designed for fabric use.
+Since we are spraying felt, it’s essential to use the acrylic spray paint specifically designed for fabric use.
 These types of spray paints are usually labeled as “fabric” or “textile” spray paints.

 A few brands that offer good quality fabric acrylic paint for spraying are DecoArt Americana, Martha Stewart Crafts, and Rust-Oleum.

-You can get started immediately if you have a project design (like a felt hat, felt board, pool table, felt buster, tiles, etc.).
+You can get started prepping your project immediately if you have a project design like a felt hat, felt board, pool table, felt buster, tiles, etc.